 What are some of the typical challenges that entrepreneurs face?

-In terms of building a product in a startup, you have to build it in an agile manner, so you don’t build a product that is 100% complete and launch it after two years.
-No, you launch products that are not exactly complete quickly but learn from customer feedback and improve on it accordingly.
+In terms of building a product in a Startup, you have to build it in an agile manner, so you don’t build a product that is 100% complete and launch it after two years.
+No, you launch Minimum Viable Products (MVPs) quickly and learn from customer feedback and improve on in accordingly.
 You need to measure the success and rebuild it again or enhance the features of the product.
 We strive to continuously improve the product.
 In that way you don’t have to wait for 2 years to get your product in the hands of customers.
 Our mistake was that we wanted to develop a good product but we also needed the market, an early acceptance, even before the product has matured.

 Ideas are one thing, anyone can have ideas but sometimes the most difficult part for young entrepreneurs is the funding… Younger entrepreneurs should work closely with organisations that can provide funding, seeding money.